Mackerel vs. Salmon — Health Impact and Nutrition Comparison

-Mackerel is higher in calories and fats, and it is richer in phosphorus, zinc, magnesium, potassium, iron, vitamins B12, K, D, E, and A. It has higher mercury levels.
-On the other hand, salmon is richer in omega fats, copper, vitamins B1, B2, B3, B5, B6, and folate.
+Mackerel is higher in calories and fats, and it is richer in proteins, phosphorus, zinc, magnesium, copper, selenium, iron, and vitamins B2 and B12.
+It has higher mercury levels.
+On the other hand, Salmon is richer in omega-3 fats, vitamins B1, B3, B5, B6, E, D, and folate.

 Table of contents

 - What are their main differences?

 - Nutritional content comparison

 - Health impacts and diets